Conditions of carriage

 11.3.1 In the event the Carrier decides to deny boarding, due to overbooking with the result that the Carrier is not in a position to offer a seat to the Passenger, even though the Passenger has a valid Ticket and has arrived for check-in and boarding in accordance with the required timeframes and conditions, the Carrier shall grant the Passenger the compensation provided for by the relevant applicable regulations.

 11.3.2 In the event that the Passenger is placed in a lower class than that for which the Ticket was purchased, the Carrier will refund the difference in Fares, under the conditions specified by the relevant applicable regulations.
-Information relating to passenger rights in case of Denied Boarding and downgrading is available from the Carrier and its Authorized Agents and on the SAS Website.
+Information relating to passenger rights in case of Denied Boarding and downgrading is available from the Carrier and its Authorized Agents and on our Website.

 11.3.3 Compensation for voluntary denied boarding will be paid pursuant to the conditions agreed between the affected passengers and the carrying Carrier; We will first seek volunteers who are prepared to stand down from their reservation, subject to any security and/or operational constraints at the airport.